 Raag Darbari by Srilal Shukla

-This is a Sahitya Academy award winning work of noted Hindi writer Sh Srilal Shukla and probably one of its kinds that describes the rural life of post independence India in its entirety and with a satire in the tone.
+Raag Darbari is a Sahitya Academy award winning work of noted Hindi writer Sh Srilal Shukla.
+It is probably one of its kinds book that describes the rural life of post-independence India in its entirety and with a satire in the tone.
 I have had this book for more than 5 years, but it was the death of the author that triggered me to pick up the book and read it as a tribute to him.

-This work is a documentation of the life as existed in a village in India in mid 20th century, just after the country became independent.
+This work is a documentation of the life as it existed in a village in India in mid 20th century, just after the country became independent.
 It may have sounded very simple then, but today it is a mirror of those times.
-There are things like wrestling that must have been common in villages then, but are now almost extinct.
+There are things like wrestling that must have been common in villages then but are now almost extinct.
 Surprisingly, there are almost no women characters in the whole novel, except a small incident involving a girl.
-Women do exist in the fantasy of men, but have absolutely no role in what happens in the day-to-day activities of the village.
+Women do exist in the fantasy of men but have absolutely no role in what happens in the day-to-day activities of the village.
 Even when the home scenes are described, women are not mentioned.
 It almost feels like that the village is devoid of women.
-Of course, the society was and probably still is absolutely male dominated, but women always played their roles through men in their family.
+Of course, the society was and probably still is absolutely male dominated.
+Looks like women always played their roles through men in their family.

 Read this by Gillian Wright, who translated this book in English, for a more detailed analysis of the book.